cephasteom/zen-docs/docs/docs/parameters/index.md

 s0.yps=['harm range 1 4 0.25']
 ```

-When you trigger an event or mutation at a particular point in space, under the hood, these compile to an object - for example `{n: 36, reverb: 0.25, harm: 3.75}` - and sent to the synthesis engine as arguments.
+When you trigger an event or mutation at a particular point in space, Zen calculates the synth arguments from the parameters mapped to each axis.
+Under the hood, these compile to an object - for example `{n: 36, reverb: 0.25, harm: 3.75}` - and sent to the synthesis engine.
 ## Syntax
 ### Single values
 Single values can be supplied to parameters using the syntax `<name> <value>`, as in: